 Data Source: Data used to generate cover and biomass estimates come from surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Island Fisheries Science Center (PIFSC) Ecosystem Sciences Division (ESD) and their partners as part of the Coral Reef Conservation Program's (CRCP) National Coral Reef Monitoring Program (NCRMP).
 Fish survey methods are described in detail in Ayotte et al. (2015).
 In brief, they involve teams of divers conducting stationary point count cylinder (SPC) surveys within a target domain of < 30 meter hard-bottom habitat at each island, stratified by depth zone and, for larger islands, by section of coastline.
 For consistency among islands, only data from forereef habitats are used.
-At each SPC, divers record the number, size, and species of all fishes within or passing through paired 15 meter-diameter cylinders over the course of a standard count procedure.
-Cover estimates are derived from photoquadrats collected by divers within the same survey domain, including at all the fish survey sites.
+At each SPC, divers record the number, size, and species of all fishes within or passing through paired 15 meter-diameter cylinders collected by divers within the same survey domain, including at all the fish survey sites.
 Post-hoc annotation methods are described in detail in Lamirand et al. (2022).